Did an arrested Uzbek ‘mafia chieftain’ organise killings of dissidents?

 He was videotaped while flying in a private jet and boasted that his steam bath was a replica of a hammam shown in a Turkish television series about an Ottoman sultan.

-He received “the other Nobel prize” the US-born businessman Ludwig Nobel gives to “wise elders”.
+He received “the other Nobel prize” US-born businessman Ludwig Nobel gives to “wise elders”.

 In his house, he welcomed celebrities, including Russian athletes, film actors and television personalities.